marcjjbuchser/WeatherApp/README.md

 # Weather App

 A beautiful and modern iOS weather application built with SwiftUI that follows Apple's design guidelines and uses the latest iOS development practices.
+Created with [Cursor](https://cursor.sh/) and Claude 3.5.

 ## Features